How to facilitate reintegration after burn-out

 As a coach and assessor, I have been working with the Career Fitness Profiler for a number of years.
 This instrument offers me a nuanced and substantiated insight into the career perspective of the individual employee and has reshaped my coaching approach, helping me to cater to the interests of both the employee and the organization.
 These insights have led me to understand the nuanced challenges employees face with reintegration after burn-out.

 While preparing for the feedback interview I found that the way in which the results of the Career Fitness Profiler were processed showed that the employee returned to the shop floor with the necessary confidence and hope for the future.
 Stability and predictability in the professional, relational, and financial fields proved to be important drivers.
 The report also showed that there was a strong desire to make a substantial contribution to the organization.
 However, based on the employee’s answers, there was little evidence of clear career orientation.
-This fact, combined with his limited desire for personal goal achievement, entailed risks for a new episode of energy loss.
-He was too easily swayed by the company’s proposal to change position and context.
+This fact, combined with his limited desire for personal goal achievement and low scores on the career management attitudes, entailed risks for a new episode of energy loss.
+He would be swayed easily by the company’s proposal to change position and context.

 The feedback interview revealed that the employee had been active in the same professional field for years, within a corporate business environment.
 He also seldom, or never, challenged himself to discover other insights and perspectives, neither inside nor outside the company.
 As a result, the employee had no knowledge whatsoever of what awaited him in his new role or the environment in which it was situated.
 However, through his optimism about the future, he displayed a strong motivation to take the next step.

-Before setting specific coaching goals, a joint approach consisted of further mapping out his personal goals as well as his energy takers and givers.
+Before setting specific coaching goals, a joint approach consisted of further mapping out his personal goals as well as his energy drainers and – givers.
 We also looked for other experiences and situations within the new context to improve his mental openness.

 Today, as a result of the in-depth study, the employee is working in a known field within a new, more hands-on context.
 He has discovered plenty of initiatives in the organization through which he expands his internal network and takes on assignments he feels good about.

 In part thanks to the deployment of the Career Fitness Profiler the employee in question started to show more concrete signs of self-management.
-His previous lack of self-management was one of the key aspects that, due to the lack of drive to dare to walk his own path, was at the basis of his past burn-out.
+His previous lack of self-management was one of the key aspects that, due to the lack of drive to dare to walk his own path, was one of the reasons for his past burn-out.
 This focus on the development of self-management skills in the career really shines as one of the greatest assets of the Career Fitness Profiler!
-With this test, I have found that employees facing challenges of reintegration after burn-out are really able to pinpoint their areas of improvement and work on them so that they can develop the self-management skills necessary for positive change.
+With this questionnaire, I have found that employees facing challenges of reintegration after burn-out are really able to pinpoint their areas of improvement and work on them so that they can develop the self-management skills necessary for positive change.

 As a coach, the Career Fitness Profiler not only offers me a thorough insight into the perspective of the individual employee, but it also shows me what to focus on to help my coachee grow into a self-assured career actor.
 In this instance, my coachee developed strong negotiation skills that allowed him to responsibility for his own professional well-being while still respecting both his own interests as well as those of the company’s.